 "Many people find [water flossers] easier to use," says Dr. Oza, adding that water flossers don't remove all the plaque that builds up between the teeth.
 "It tends to remove newly-formed plaque easily, whereas the string floss will remove more stubborn plaque," she says.
 You can, however, count on the water flossers to reach under your gums, where floss might not.
 The best strategy she recommends?
 Both.

 Ultimately, water flossing is best for people with braces, crowded teeth, permanent retainers, mental health disorders, sensory aversions, or dexterity trouble.
 Flossing can be difficult to stick to for many reasons that range from logistical to emotional.
 If you have gone a while without flossing, it can be shame-inducing to reassert the habit.
 The solution for this is an abundance of patience with yourself and seeking solutions that work for you.
 If you feel frustrated when flossing because you can't reach your teeth with string, a water flosser make it less infuriating.

 Dr. Oza also shared that when one doesn't clean between their teeth via flossing, they're overlooking around 35 percent of the surface area of the teeth.
+(Bad-smelling floss will let you know it, too.)
 Over time, this can affect your oral health and health as a whole.
 So if you find something that works for you, it's always worth a try.

 Oh hi!
 You look like someone who loves free workouts, discounts for cutting-edge wellness brands, and exclusive Well+Good content.
 Sign up for Well+, our online community of wellness insiders, and unlock your rewards instantly.